huskyroboticsteam/mission-control/README.md

 ## Arm IK Enabled Report
 ### Description
-Sent from Rover to inform Mission Control whether or not the Rover has enabled or disabled inverse kinematics.
+Sent from the rover to inform Mission Control whether or not the Rover has enabled or disabled inverse kinematics.

 ### Syntax
 ```